ShakirKhurshid/pytorch-sugarcane/README.md

 demonstrating the robustness of this approach in identifying complex patterns and variations found in realistic scenarios.
 Taking everything into account, the approach of using CNNs on a considerably diverse dataset would pave the way for automated disease recognition systems.

+# Dataset

+The dataset contains 2940 images of sugarcane leaves belonging to 6 different classes (consisting of 5 diseases and 1 healthy).
+These include major diseases that affect the crop in India.
+All the images were taken in a natural environment with numerous variations.
+The images were taken at various cultivation fields including the University of Agricultural Sciences, Mandya Bangalore and nearby farms belonging to farmers.
+All the images were taken using phone cameras at various angles, orientations, backgrounds accounting for most of the variations that can appear for images taken in the real world.
+The dataset was collected with the company of experienced pathologists.